jCard and vCard

 ],

-adr Property - cc Paramter
+Property - cc

-Using a country code instead of the full country name is a common mistake seen with structured addresses, though in practice there is no real harm.
-However, the cc parameter is meant to convey the country code.
+Using a country code instead of the full country name is a common mistake seen with structured

-gTLD server implementers should take note that the ICANN profile requires that the cc parameter be used and the country name is to be empty.
+parameter be used and the country name is to be empty.

 [